top of page

 • Complaint handling and service recovery

-The practical goal: any office can onboard a new team member quickly and operate the same way without improvisation.
+The practical goal is to ensure that any office can onboard a new team member quickly and operate consistently without improvisation.

-Scaling a dental business to multiple offices is a leadership problem.
+Scaling a dental business to multiple offices is fundamentally a leadership challenge.
 In a single practice, the owner can “catch” problems.
-In a multi-office group, problems multiply faster than you can personally fix them.
+In a multi-office group, issues can multiply faster than you can personally address them.

 • Regional Operations Manager once you reach 2–3 offices (often earlier)